enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 A further advantage of Linked Data is its ability to seamlessly integrate distributed knowledge sources.
 In our platform, relevant metadata such as data sheets, calibration data or manufacturer specifications are often stored externally and exist in a variety of formats.
 Rather than importing and replicating these documents, Linked Data enables us to reference them directly via persistent URIs.
 This avoids duplication and enables scalable metadata enrichment.

-In contrast to relational databases such as InfluxDB or PostgreSQL, which rely on fixed schemas and lack native support for semantic relationships, RDF-based triple stores offer a more adaptable solution.
+In contrast to relational databases such as MariaDB or PostgreSQL, which rely on fixed schemas and lack native support for semantic relationships, RDF-based triple stores offer a more adaptable solution.
 They are inherently suited to scenarios where data structures are not known in advance or change frequently over time.
 The ability to link internal datasets with external ontologies further enhances interoperability and long-term maintainability.

 Considering the need to manage diverse data structures, adapt to evolving project requirements and integrate distributed metadata, Linked Data proves to be a robust and future-oriented foundation for our sensor infrastructure.
 Its semantic flexibility supports consistent modeling across different projects, while enabling seamless integration with external ontologies and data sources.
 This approach not only enhances interoperability but also ensures that the platform remains maintainable and extensible as new use cases emerge.